 I thought my first true love was classical ballet, but of course, my desire to dance in the ballet was in New York City.
 It was always New York.
 In the early 1980s, I made as many trips to the city as my parents would allow and could afford.
 I took dance classes; walked the streets; rode the bus; ate in diners.
 At 14 years old, I felt like a New Yorker, or at least a wanna-be.

 When I turned 18, I made the decision to move and start my life here.
 But, just as moving to New York city isn’t easy now, it wasn’t easy then.
 I can think of at least four separate occasions years when my plan to move to the city fell apart .
 After those multiple attempts, I finally put the dream behind me and tried to forget about my love affair with New York.

-I failed for the final time in 1985.
+I failed for the final time in the mid-1980s.
 I remember thinking that I’d finally done it.
-At the age of almost 19, I’d become a New Yorker.
+At last I’d become a New Yorker.
 That night, I slept with my head on a kitchen table in a filthy apartment that was supposed to be my sublet with another dancer.
 Live here?
 No way.
 I scoured the city that day and searched for a cleaner albeit affordable alternative with no luck.
 A large, Upper East Side one bedroom at $700 a month sounded too good to be true, and it was.